nakul1504/inventory-app/README.md

 ### Sale Orders
 - Create sale orders with product details and quantity.
 - View a list of all sale orders with their status (Pending, Completed, or Canceled).
+- Provided a filter by order-status for all sale orders.
 - Complete or cancel sale orders with appropriate stock adjustments.

 ### Data Validation